China grains trade scrambles for data after key source goes dark

 Other providers of agricultural information in China such as Shanghai-based JC Intelligence Co Ltd (JCI) and newcomer Myagric.com don't supply the same range and consistency of data, said some market participants.

-JCI declined to comment on its product offering and Myagric.com could not be reached after office hours.
+JCI declined to comment on its product offering, while Myagric.com also declined to comment.

 Friedrichs said the overseas market could be at a greater loss than Chinese traders, who have bigger networks on the ground that can provide information.